/

 • This will reduce "hidden debt” but could also limit BNPL adoption among subprime borrowers, a big share of today’s users.

-• Providers are under pressure to achieve profitability after years of growth.
+BNPL providers are under increasing pressure to achieve sustainable profitability after years of growth-focused expansion.

 • BNPL is shifting beyond discretionary retail into groceries, healthcare, education, and travel, making repayment discipline more critical.